WPTechInnovation/wpw-doc-dev/docs/architecture.md

 To complement the architecture, we have released the Worldpay Within SDK.
-The intention for the SDK is to encapsulate implementation and therefore help third party vendors and developers integration into their Internet of Things (IoT) solutions.
+The intention for the SDK is to encapsulate implementation and help third party vendors and developers integration into their Internet of Things (IoT) solutions.

 The core of the SDK is developed in the Go programming language with wrappers created for Java, Node.js, Python and .NET.
 Service delivery and broadcast have been implemented using TCP/IP networking.